LMS Montessori Teacher Education Program Sexual Violence and Sexual Harassment Policy

 h) Determining what disciplinary action, if any, should be taken.

-8. Disciplinary Measures – If it is determined by LMS Montessori Teacher Education program that a students of our career college has been involved in sexual violence, immediate disciplinary or corrective action will be taken up to and including termination of employment of instructors or staff or expulsion of a student.
+8. Disciplinary Measures – If it is determined by LMS Montessori Teacher Education program that a student of our career college has been involved in sexual violence, immediate disciplinary or corrective action will be taken up to and including termination of employment of instructors or staff or expulsion of a student.

 In cases where criminal proceedings are initiated, LMS Montessori Teacher Education Program will assist police agencies, lawyers, insurance companies, and courts to the fullest extent.